This article is part of a larger series on Payments.

 International merchant accounts make it easy to sell items and services across borders by taking payments in different currencies and paying you in yours.
 Most international payment processors handle credit cards, ACH transfers, and cryptocurrency transfers for online sales.
 They also have APIs or integrations for point-of-sale (POS) systems and ecommerce solutions.
-The best also offer mobile apps for taking payments in person.

-We looked at a dozen options to find the seven best international merchant accounts for 2021:
+We looked at a dozen options to find the seven best international merchant accounts for 2022:

 - Stripe: Best overall international merchant account for small businesses

 - PayPal: Best for occasional sellers and small merchants selling on marketplaces

 - Braintree: Best for online sales across borders

 - 2Checkout (Verifone): Best for managing VAT and acting as merchant of record

 2.9% + 30 cents